VrushankPatel/Maxine/README.md

 * **Least Loaded Load Balancing**: New LL strategy that routes requests to the service node with the least active connections.
 * **Clustering Support**: Enable multi-worker clustering for better CPU utilization by setting `CLUSTERING_ENABLED=true`.
 * **Environment Configuration**: All configuration options can now be set via environment variables for easier deployment and management.
+* **Service Regions and Zones**: Support for multi-datacenter deployments with region and zone parameters in service registration and discovery.

 ## Setup for development